Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Proposed Distribution-Regulating Loss Function

 \subsection{Performance Evaluation across Compression Rate and Channel SNR}

-In this section, we evaluate the performance of the semantic communication system on the CIFAR-10 dataset under varying compression ratios and channel SNR conditions.
+We first evaluate the performance of the semantic communication system with the proposed loss on the CIFAR-10 dataset under varying compression ratios and channel SNR conditions.
 We report the channel bandwidth ratio (CBR) following \cite{bourtsoulatze2019deep, weng2021semantic}, where CBR is computed as

 where \(S\) represents the total number of complex-valued symbols per image and \(H \times W \times C\) corresponds to the input image dimensions.